myatmyintzuthin/AWS-SAA-Notes/What is AWS?.md

 }
 ```

-version - define version of p
+- version - define version of poilcy langauge.
+- effect - specifies whether the statement will allow or deny access.
+- action - describes the type of action should be allowed or denied.
+- resource - specifies the object or objects that the policy statement covers.

+## Role-based Access in AWS